vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 Let's analyze the code piece by piece and see what is actually happening.

-####1.
-Creating a component that initialize our map.
+### Create a component that initialize our map.

 `GoogleMapLoader.vue`

-#####In the template we create a container for the map that will be used to mount the Map object extracted from the Google Maps API.
+In the template we create a container for the map that will be used to mount the Map object extracted from the Google Maps API.

 ```html
 <template>